 Discharge from your dog’s skin can present in many ways.
 Sometimes it’s clear and sticky, sometimes it’s brown and chunky.
 Sometimes the discharge is even bloody, yellow, and smelly.

 Pyoderma (‘pyo’ meaning pus, ‘derma’ meaning skin) can occur anywhere on the body, but most commonly occurs in warm, moist areas such as within skin folds where the normal bacterial count is higher and more susceptible to overgrowth.
 Pyoderma can cause many different bodily responses and presents in many different colors and textures.

-A useful way to narrow down the cause of your dog’s skin discharge is to be able to describe what it looks like.
-The colour, consistency, and smell are important details in determining what the actual problem is.
+A useful way to narrow down the cause of your dog’s skin discharge is to be able to describe what it looks like in detail.
+The color, consistency, smell and amount of oozing discharge are important details in determining what the actual problem is.